ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

  - **to add a listener** to the one configured.
 Such a call:
     - Will fail if the listener is unknown to James, or if the
     - Upon success the listener is added to the **configured mailbox listener aggregate**, and the listener is registered locally.
-No broadcast is attempted, meaning that other James server will need a reboot to actually start consuming the queue.
+No broadcast is attempted, meaning that other James servers will need a reboot to actually start consuming the queue.
  - **to remove a listener**.
 Such a call:
     - Will fail if the listener is required by Guice bindings on the current server (distributed check will not be